hollodotme/Helpers/README.md

 ## PHPExport

-This is a small collection of classes enable you to export every class or even entire extension into PHP code or a PHP Archive (PHAR).
+This is a small collection of classes that enable you to export every class or even entire extension into PHP code or a PHP Archive (PHAR).

 ### Why this?